Humor books for 2nd graders

 The title, which is also the first line, sets the playful tone.
-Delightfully anti-authoritarian and anti-establishment, Jack Prelutsky is the unexcelled master of word-playing nonsense.
-His laugh-aloud poems are rude, disrespectful, annoying, and perceptive.
+Delightfully anti-authoritarian and anti-establishment, Prelutsky is the unexcelled master of word-playing nonsense.
+His laugh-aloud poems are rude, disrespectful, annoying and perceptive.
 In a word, marvelous.
-Childish readers, however, will read, laugh, and pay him the ultimate compliment: They will memorize and repeat his lines with (pickle) relish.
-160 pages.
+Childish readers, however, will read, laugh and pay him the ultimate compliment.
+They will memorize and repeat them with pickle relish.

-Three hilarious adventures of brothers Orville and Wilbur and their mother, who is also a school principal, will attract young readers who love silliness.
-With plastic bugs constant flying, the brothers become spies and movie stars, celebrate “dwitch say,” and almost get into big trouble.
-176 pages.
+The hook: Three separate hilarious adventures of brothers Orville and Wilbur and their mother, who is also a school principal, will attract young readers who love silliness.
+With plastic bugs constantly flying, the brothers become spies and movie stars, celebrate “dwitch say,” and almost get into big trouble.

 Gooney Bird Greene

-Gooney Bird arrives in second grade in the middle of a school day, which suits her fine.
-She wants to be the center of all action — and especially of attention.
-Wearing colorful, creative costumes daily, she soon becomes the brightest — in every sense of the word — star of second grade.
-Her teacher, who is trying to explain the nature of good stories to the class, tolerantly allows Gooney Bird to upstage her by telling melodramatic stories that appear to be whoppers.
-Declaring “I tell only absolutely true stories,” Gooney Bird enters the annals of funny young protagonists.
-The format of this book is excellent for transitional readers.
-Gooney Bird’s stories, filtered through a fine imagination, are entertaining and will leave readers hoping for more.
-96 pages.
+The hook: Gooney Bird arrives in second grade in the middle of a school day, which suits her fine.
+She wants to be in the center of all action — but especially of all attention.
+Wearing colorful, creative costumes daily, Gooney Bird soon becomes the brightest — in every sense of the word — star of second grade.
+Her teacher, who is trying to explain the nature of good stories to her class, tolerantly allows Gooney Bird to upstage her by telling melodramatic stories that appear to be whoppers.
+Declaring, “I tell only absolutely true stories,” Gooney Bird enters the annals of funny young protagonists.
+The format of her book is excellent for transitional readers; her stories, filtered through a fine imagination, are entertaining; and they will leave readers hoping for more.

 How to Save Your Tail

 by: Mary Hansen - (Schwartz & Wade Books, 2007) 93 pages.